-Advanced Micro Devices Inc. (AMD) fell to the lowest price in almost three years after predicting a revenue decline amid market-share losses and diminished demand for personal computers.
+Advanced Micro Devices Inc. (AMD:US) fell to the lowest price in almost three years after predicting a revenue decline amid market-share losses and diminished demand for personal computers.

-AMD shares (AMD) dropped 13 percent to $4.22 the close in New York, the lowest closing price since September 2009.
+AMD shares (AMD:US) dropped 13 percent to $4.22 the close in New York, the lowest closing price since September 2009.
 The stock has lost 22 percent this year.
-Shares of chipmaker Freescale Semiconductor Ltd. and Rambus Inc. (RMBS), which handles chip design, also declined.
+Shares of chipmaker Freescale Semiconductor Ltd. and Rambus Inc. (RMBS:US), which handles chip design, also declined.

 “Our performance in the quarter was disappointing and did not meet our commitments,” Read told analysts on a conference call.
 “It is clear that the overall PC market experienced softness.”